|Job Title:||Residential Mortgage Underwriter - Vancouver Location|

 Frequently Asked Questions

-Yes, you must register and obtain a license from FICOM prior to working as a mortgage broker.
+Yes, you must register and obtain a license from BCFSA prior to working as a mortgage broker.
 It is an offence to carry on the business of a mortgage broker in British Columbia without proper registration and licensing.
 Please refer to paragraphs above for details on educational requirements.

 Mortgage Brokers are compensated on a commission basis so incomes vary widely from one individual to another.
 A successful mortgage broker will earn an income similar to other successful sales professionals.